MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Yandong Li, Lijun Li, Liqiang Wang, Tong Zhang, Boqing Gong. *ICML 2019*
   - Key Word: Adversarial Attacks.
   - <details><summary>Digest</summary> Instead of searching for an "optimal" adversarial example for a benign input to a targeted DNN, our algorithm finds a probability density distribution over a small region centered around the input, such that a sample drawn from this distribution is likely an adversarial example, without the need of accessing the DNN's internal layers or weights.

+- Non-Local Context Encoder: Robust Biomedical Image Segmentation against Adversarial Attacks. [[paper]](https://arxiv.org/abs/1904.12181)
+  - Xiang He, Sibei Yang, Guanbin Li?, Haofeng Li, Huiyou Chang, Yizhou Yu. *AAAI 2019*
+  - Key Word: Adversarial Attack; Biomedical Image Segmentation; Healthcare.
+  - <details><summary>Digest</summary> We discover that global spatial dependencies and global contextual information in a biomedical image can be exploited to defend against adversarial attacks.
+To this end, non-local context encoder (NLCE) is proposed to model short- and long range spatial dependencies and encode global contexts for strengthening feature activations by channel-wise attention.
+The NLCE modules enhance the robustness and accuracy of the non-local context encoding network (NLCEN), which learns robust enhanced pyramid feature representations with NLCE modules, and then integrates the information across different levels.

 - Unrestricted Adversarial Examples via Semantic Manipulation. [[paper]](https://arxiv.org/abs/1904.06347) [[code]](https://github.com/AI-secure/Big-but-Invisible-Adversarial-Attack)
   - Anand Bhattad, Min Jin Chong, Kaizhao Liang, Bo Li, D. A. Forsyth. *ICLR 2020*